zroupas/zroupas.github.io/_posts/2019-08-04-hello-world.markdown

 Welcome to my Blog!
 I’m not sure how you got here but I’m glad you did!

-In this Blog i will try to gather every bit of knowledge,information and configuration that i found around the web and tailored so as to feet my needs in order to keep it in one place. **And this is going to be a big challenge knowing me!**
+In this Blog i will try to gather every bit of knowledge,information and configuration that i found around the web and tailored so as to fit my needs in order to keep it in one place. **And this is going to be a big challenge knowing me!**

 You can also find some basic information about me [here]